CHANDMX20/Network_modeling/README.md

-Network Modeling for Bacterial Communities
+# Network Modeling for Bacterial Communities

-file : Code for generating SPIEC-EASI network
+## File : SPIEC-EASI.rmd
-This code file consists of a generic code for generating a SPIEC-EASI network for bacterial communities using 16S seqeuncing data
+This is an R code file that consists of a generic code for generating a SPIEC-EASI network for bacterial communities using 16S seqeuncing data.
+The code also consists of some algorithms to calculate network statistics properties like modularity, transitivity, centrality, etc.

-file:
+## File: SPIEC-EASI.png
+This file consists of the network generated through the modeling technique